emillennial/emillennial.github.io/portfolio.md

 ## My Portfolio
 Here are some casestudies of the projects and designs I've worked on.

----
-layout: default  # or any layout you are using
-title: Portfolio
-permalink: /portfolio/
----

 <style>
 /* Portfolio Container Styles */
 .portfolio-container {